-Whenever one object is mounted to another, the connection will not be 100% straight.
+Whenever one object is mounted to another, the connection is not 100% straight.
 This is true for camera bodies and lenses as well.
-There will always be an offset angle between the camera body and the lens.
-Therefore the light does not come completely straight to the CCD.
+There is always an offset angle between the camera body and the lens.
+Therefore, the light does not come completely straight to the CCD.
 In the Viz Virtual Studio software this effect is called the Center Shift.
 Every lens shows its own center shift, which is much smaller than the mount error center shift and can be ignored most of the time.
-The most visible Center Shift is caused by the mount and becomes more and more visible/evident as the mount connection between the camera body and the lens is damaged.
+The most visible Center Shift is caused by the mount and becomes more and more visible/evident as the mount connection between the camera body and the lens becomes damaged.